Welcome to my Headteacher's blog.

 This particular term seems to be such a long one after the Summer break and there is always so much to fit in before Christmas.
 However here we are again at the end and everything has gone well so far.

 Our new reception children are now well accustomed to school life and routines and have settled in so well, despite being so young still.
+They are also getting used to demonstrating and acknowledging our school values and ensuring that they are happy and safe in our school.

 I have to give a special mention to our TSF who have worked incredibly hard this term and especially over the last few weeks to put on a spectacular Christmas Fair raising a grand total of £2,628 which will all go back into providing that 'extra bit' for all of the children.
 Thank you!